 Velcro-like closures are easier

 Nonetheless, velcro-like closures are more akin to putting on a disposable.
 Let's face it, matching up snaps on wriggly babies takes practice.
 Also, for those not accustomed to snaps, getting the correct fit with this type of closure can be more simplistic.
 So, a velcro-like closure is something to consider if grandparents or other caregivers such as a daycare provider will be using the diapers as well.
-But, we frankly think that a small supply of quality green disposables, like the Bambo Nature are a better option for these situations, and that you'll be better off with snap closures for your cloth diapering.
+But, we frankly think that a small supply of quality green disposables, like the Bambo Nature, is a better option for these situations and that you'll be better off with snap closures for your cloth diapering.

 Further Deciding Factors